What are Terpenes?

 Terpenes, also known as terpenoids, are a large class of organic compounds produced by plants.
 They are the scent bearing, primary constituents of the essential oil component of many medicinal plants and flowers, and are the subject of increasing interest by researchers in regards to their potential therapeutic and medicinal applications.

 Certain terpenes such as myrcene and caryophyllene have been shown to activate the CB2 receptors.
-What this means is that the body is able to access a plethora of benefits ranging from calmness, deeper sleep states, gut digestion and immune function, anti-inflammatory properties and the list goes on.
-You can view our CB2 Science page for a detailed list of studies conducted on terpenes.
+What this means is that the body can access a plethora of benefits ranging from calmness, deeper sleep states, gut digestion and immune function, anti-inflammatory properties and the list goes on.

 This terpene, which has a spicy, woody, peppery scent, is also found in black pepper and cinnamon.
 Studies indicate that this one small terpene is capable of performing the big job of treating anxiety, depression, and inflammation.